 Self-Paced Course

 A flexible, self-guided version of the course designed for independent exploration.
-Work through the exercises and reflections at your own pace as you begin to notice patterns across your interests and experiences.
+Work through the exercises and reflections at your own pace, and join us for two live virtual coaching calls to discuss the patterns emerging across your interests and experiences.

 Who This Course is For